yeyixin1993/AgendaProject/README.md

 	Then run the server.py
 		python server.py

-Then youÕll be able to open the welcome page on any browsers by typing:
+Then you will be able to open the welcome page on any browsers by typing:
       localhost:5000/

       	or